SaneBox vs Clean Email: The Real Comparison You Need

 What Is SaneBox?
 A Deep Dive

-SaneBox is an AI-powered email management service founded in 2010 in Boston.
+SaneBox is an AI-powered email management service founded recent years in Boston.
 It's designed to work as an invisible layer on top of your existing email setup, filtering emails without requiring you to change how or where you check email.

 The core philosophy is passive management: SaneBox makes decisions for you based on learned behavior, keeping your inbox focused on what matters while everything else gets organized into specialized folders.